julianmichael/nlpdata/README.md

 # nlpdata
-Utilities for reading at working with various datasets for NLP.
+Utilities for reading and working with various datasets for NLP.

+Documentation coming soon.